The finite dual coalgebra as a quantization of the maximal spectrum: Coalgebras as noncommutative discrete spaces

-In particular, notice that each $E^{ii}$ is pointlike, so that $\T^n$ has $n$ distinct $k$-points.
-If we let $\Gamma$ be a quiver of type $A_n$ with linear orientation:

-then $\T_n$ is isomorphic to the path algebra on $\Gamma$, so that its dual is isomorphic to the path coalgebra $\T^n \cong k\Gamma$. \end{example}
+then $\T_n$ is isomorphic to the path algebra on $\Gamma$, so that its dual is isomorphic to the path coalgebra $\T^n \cong k\Gamma$. \end{enumerate} \end{example}

-Next we discuss how the interpretation of coalgebras as quantized sets can be interpreted at the level of dual algebras.
+The interpretation of coalgebras as quantized sets can also be seen at the level of dual algebras.
+The dual algebra of any coalgebra can be topologized by taking a neighborhood basis of zero as the vanishing ideals of any finite-dimensional subcoalgebra, resulting in a pseudocompact algebra~\cite[Section~3]{simson}.
 If $X$ is a set, one can easily verify that the pseudocompact algebra dual to $kX$ is isomorphic to the product algebra

 (recalling that $k$ is discrete).
-To interpret this in a manner that is consistent both with geometry and quantum mechanics, we equivalently view $k^X$ as the algebra of $k$-valued functions on $X$.
-The evaluation of an element $f \in k^X \cong (kX)^*$ on an element of the linearized set $kX$ can be viewed as analogous to pairing a physical observable with a state to obtain a measurement outcome.
-Furthermore, the topology on $k^X$ can be interpreted as the topology of pointwise convergence of functions.
-Informed by this (non-standard) perspective, for a general coalgebra $Q$ we choose to refer to the dual pseudocompact algebra

-as the \emph{algebra of ($k$-valued) observables} on $Q$, and we can imagine its pseudocompact topology as a topology of ``quantum pointwise convergence.''
+We may equivalently view $k^X$ as the algebra of $k$-valued functions on $X$, in which case the topology on $k^X$ can be interpreted as the topology of pointwise convergence of functions.
+Thus if we view a general coalgebra $Q$ as a noncommutative set, we can interpret $Q^*$ as the algebra of ``$k$-valued functions'' on $Q$, with its pseudocompact topology as a topology of ``quantum pointwise convergence.''

-Viewing $\Obs(Q)$ as an algebra of functions on a quantum set $Q$ also suggests that there should be a correspondence between quantum discrete spaces (= quantum sets) and their function algebras, which is seen as follows.
-For ``classical'' sets, it is shown in~\cite[Theorem~4.7]{imr:diagonal} that the functor $X \mapsto k^X$ yields a duality between $\Set$ and a certain full subcategory $\catC \subseteq \PCAlg_k$.
-As described in Corollary~\ref{cor:monoidal duality}, dual algebra yields a dual equivalence
+Viewing $Q^*$ as an algebra of functions on a quantum set $Q$ also suggests that there should be a correspondence between quantum discrete spaces (= quantum sets) and their function algebras, which is seen as follows.
+For ``classical'' sets, it is shown in~\cite[Theorem~4.7]{imr:diagonal} that the functor $X \mapsto k^X$ yields a duality between $\Set$ and a certain full subcategory $\catC$ of the category $\PCAlg_k$ of pseudocompact topological algebras.
+As described in~\cite[Theorem~3.6]{simson}, the dual algebra construction yields a dual equivalence

 whose quasi-inverse is the continuous $k$-dual $(-)^\circ$.
 In physical terms, we view this as a duality between state spaces and observables.
 The classical and quantum dualities thus fit into a diagram that commutes up to isomorphism